December 2016 Istanbul bombings: Aftermath

 RTÜK, the Turkish broadcast regulatory authority, imposed a temporary broadcast ban on the bombing except for officially released information.
 Six prosecutors were immediately tasked with investigating the attack.
 13 people were arrested in the following hours in relation to the attack.
 Major roads in the city were closed after the attack; these included roads linking Ortaköy to Beşiktaş, Karaköy to Dolmabahçe and Gümüşsuyu to Dolmabahçe.

 President Recep Tayyip Erdoğan released a statement on 11 December 2016 at around 01:30 local time, officially confirming deaths for the first time but not specifying a number.
 He also added that the aim of the attack was to maximize the death toll.
 In his statement, Erdoğan wrote that the organization that perpetrated the attack was not important as "all terrorist organizations, including PKK, DAESH or FETÖ strike Turkey with the same goals".
 He also criticized unspecified Western countries by accusing them of "supporting terror".

 According to Mark Lowen, the BBC's correspondent in Turkey, Kurdish militant groups were implicated by the fact that the police were targeted.
 Deputy Prime Minister Numan Kurtulmuş said that signs were suggesting that the Kurdistan Workers' Party (PKK) might have carried out the attack.
 Later, the Kurdistan Freedom Hawks (TAK) claimed responsibility for the bombings.
 By December 12, 235 were detained in an anti-terror raid, in which 200 of those detained were members of the Peoples' Democratic Party (HDP).
 They were charged on 11 counts of terrorism and spreading terrorist propaganda on social media.
 The attack was condemned by ruling AKP and 2 opposition parties in the parliament, the Republican People's Party (CHP) and the Nationalist Movement Party (MHP), in a mutual declaration.

 Renaming of the location

 The location where the bombing occurred was known as Free Hill (Beleştepe).
 Situated northwest of the stadium, the hill allowed people to freely watch the football matches in the stadium before the new stadium was built.
-Two days after the bombing, the council of Beşiktaş municipality decided to rename the location Martyrs' Hill (Şehitler Tepesi) in honor of the people died there.
+Two days after the bombing, the council of Beşiktaş municipality decided to rename the location Martyrs' Hill (Şehitler Tepesi) in honor of the people who died there.
+The area is now commemorated as 10 December Martyrs Park.